Churches demolished without proper notice in Manipur; properties, records lost

-The Evangelical Baptist Convention Church, Holy Spirit Church (Catholic) and the Peniel Church (MELC), which had stood tall in Tribal Colony, New Checkon, Imphal since 1974, 1990 and 1997 respectively, were demolished by the Government of Manipur in the early hours around 2:40 AM today.
+The Evangelical Baptist Convention Church, Holy Spirit Church (Catholic), and the Peniel Church (MELC), which had stood tall in Tribal Colony, New Checkon, Imphal since 1974, 1990, and 1997 respectively, were demolished by the Government of Manipur in the early hours around 2:40 AM today.

 Both the church buildings were demolished after the Manipur High Court on 4th April 2023 annulled the operation of the previous Manipur High Court status quo order that prevented the churches from being demolished.
-Based on the available writ petition, the Court declined the churches’ request for regularising the church buildings, citing the Government’s unwillingness and lack of a process for regularisation.

 The annulment order against the interim orders was issued by the High Court of Manipur in 2023, following two separate miscellaneous cases filed by the State of Manipur.
 These cases sought permission for the State authorities to remove unauthorised religious structures from public streets, public parks, and other public places, in compliance with a 2009 order from the Supreme Court.